OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: OntoURL

 \paragraph{Data Processing}

 After collecting the ontologies, we apply a four-step pipeline to create multiple-choice, true/false question and open-ended questions, as illustrated in Figure~\ref{fig:pipeline}.
-We provide more details and implementations of specific tasks in Appendix~\ref{app:task_details}.

-First, we extract task-relevant entities, including classes, instances, properties and their associated semantic details (e.g., definitions, relationships, and range/domains) from each ontology.
+First, we extract task-relevant entities, including classes, instances, properties and their associated semantic details (e.g., definitions, relationships, and range) from each ontology.
 The sub-ontology of ``Basenji'' in the first step of Figure~\ref{fig:pipeline} presents the most involved elements in this extraction process.
-In particular, for reasoning tasks, an ontology reasoner is required to derive implicit relations (e.g. the relation between ``Basenji'' and ``Canid'').
+Particularly, an ontology reasoner is required to derive implicit relations for reasoning (e.g. the relation between ``Basenji'' and ``Canid'').

 Next, based on the extracted information, we construct natural language questions targeting different capabilities.
 Examples of questions for understanding, reasoning, and learning are shown in the second step of Figure~\ref{fig:pipeline}.